-- Acquire the knowledge of sanitation and disinfection as related to all phases of hair, skin, and nails. - 3.
-Acquire knowledge of general theory relative to cosmetology including anatomy, physiology, chemistry, and - 4.
+- 1. Acquire knowledge of laws and rules regulating the established California's cosmetology practices. - 2.
+Acquire the knowledge of sanitation and disinfection as related to all phases of hair, skin, and nails. - 3.
+Acquire knowledge of general theory relative to cosmetology including anatomy, physiology, chemistry, and theory. - 4.
 Acquire business management techniques common to cosmetology. - 5.
 The licensed cosmetologist will be prepared to seek profitable employment as a hairdresser, salon manager, hair colorist, salon owner, product demonstrator, or styling publicist.
 They will be versed in all areas of Cosmetology.